 After about a week, adults are able to return to work.
 You will begin exercise at 2 weeks and return to all of your normal activities in 6 weeks.
 Results may vary.

 Otoplasty can improve your appearance and help you feel more confident.
-Learn more about this advanced procedure by calling 610-272-8821 to schedule a consultation with Dr. Mirabile or Dr. Hsu, premier plastic surgeons treating patients from throughout Philadelphia, Bucks County, Montgomery County, Chester County and Delaware County.
+Learn more about this advanced procedure by calling 610-272-8821 to schedule a consultation with Dr. Mirabile, Dr. Hsu, or Dr. Taglienti, premier plastic surgeons treating patients from throughout Philadelphia, Bucks County, Montgomery County, Chester County and Delaware County.